• Skip to main content

 It’s LOVE MONTH!

 As a baker, I love creating different baked goods and decorating them.
 Often, this requires icing.
 (Quick question: do you say icing or frosting?
-I want to say frosting because I think it sounds better, but it feels unnatural.
+I want to say frosting, because I think it sounds better, but it feels unnatural.
 It’s like the sprinkles versus jimmies debate.
-It’s sprinkling, by the way.)
+It’s sprinkles, by the way.)
 There aren’t a lot of options for vegan icing out there.

 Below, I’ve created a Vegan Buttercream Icing that’s adapted from the Wilton method.
-The key in this Vegan Buttercream Icing Recipe is in the sugar and shortening.
-I like to use Spectrum Organic Non-Hydrogenated Shortening – it’s sustainably harvested and the best shortening for you.
+The key is in the sugar and shortening.
+I like to use Spectrum Organic Non-Hydrogenated Shortening - it’s sustainably harvested and the best shortening for you.
 As for the sugar, it needs to be vegan powdered sugar.
 Both Wegmans Organic and Woodstock brands are vegan-friendly.
 These are the two chief reasons that traditional icing falls short.

 Print